SebastianSalasDCI/Closure_class/README.md

 ### Closure

 1. In your own words, define closure (1-2 sentences).

+Closures are functions with free and independent variables.  the function declared in the closure will remind the lexical environment in which it was created.
+In other words: inner functions have access to variables of outer functions.

 2. Study the following code, then answer the questions below.

 ```js